-- Save 19% off Monthly Access fees 1- or 2-year the term on eligible calling plans \$34.99 or higher recipil For Small Business SharePlan® discount available only on primary line. - Get 25% off eligible Verizon Wireless accessories
+- Save 19% off Monthly Access fees 1- or 2-year In eterm on eligible calling plans \$34.99 or lighter regid.
+For Small Business SharePlan® discount available only in primary line. - Get 25% off eligible Verizon Wireless accessories

 These discounts are a result of an agreement negotiated between NPP and Verizon Wireless.
 Each NPP Member must have a FREE membership with NPP and accept the Verizon Wireless Member Agreement.
 Initial registration can be completed by visiting www.mynpp.com.